 Using WalkMe Data allows you to work with more complex scenarios by using WalkMe cookies as markers for user behavior.
-For example, if a user visits your site multiple times without completing their onboarding, you could use WalkMe Data to count the number of visits and show a ShoutOut on Day 3.
+For example, if a user visits your site multiple times without completing their onboarding, you could use WalkMe Data to count the number of visits and show a ShoutOut on day three.

 WalkMe Data can measure a range of user actions and activities.
-This stored data can be used in a Rule to:
+This stored data can be used in a rule to do the following:

 - Remember that a user has completed a certain action.
-A Segment can then be created that displays additional items such as Walk-Thrus, Resources, Launcher, or ShoutOuts after the action has been completed.
+A segment can then be created that displays additional items such as Walk-Thrus, Resources, Launchers, or ShoutOuts after the action has been completed.